-- Route the main-MJ (LINE) and (EXT) harnesses through the harness guide on the lower MJ/PS shield as shown below. - When securing the power supply PCB, tighten four "j" screws in the order of 1, 2, 3 and 4 as shown on the previous page. - Secure the power cord to the two holes provided in section "Y" (shown on the previous page) of the lower MJ/PS shield with a cable tie.
+- Route the main-MJ (LINE) and (EXT) harnesses through the hole (shown on the previous page) provided in the MJ shield and then through the harness guide as shown below. - When securing the power supply PCB, tighten four "I" screws in the order of 1, 2, 3 and 4 as shown on the previous page. - Secure the power cord to the two holes provided in section "Y" (shown on the previous page) of the lower MJ/PS shield with a cable tie.
 After that, route the power cord through the cable guides as shown below.

 - When mounting the power supply shield on the lower MJ/PS shield, insert three tabs into three slits.
 Make sure that section "X" of the lower MJ/PS shield is fitted over the power supply shield.
-(See the previous page.) - $\bullet$ When mounting the MJ/PS shield box, route the power supply harness through the U-shaped cutout (shown on page 6-42) in the lower MJ/PS shield. - After mounting the MJ/PS shield box, route the power supply harness through the channel as shown below.
-Make sure that the main-MJ (LINE) and (EXT) harnesses are routed as shown below.
+(See the previous page.) - When mounting the MJ/PS shield unit, route the power supply harness through the U-shaped cutout (shown on page 6-41) in the lower MJ/PS shield.

+After mounting the MJ/PS shield unit, route the power supply harness through the channel and route the main-MJ (EXT) harness and main-MJ (LINE) harness on the left side of the lower cover as shown below.